Entanglement of two quantum memories via fibers over dozens of kilometres

-We first perform a two-node experiment via two-photon interference (TPI)~\cite{Zhao2007,Yuan2008}.
-In each node, we create entanglement between polarization of the write-out photon and internal state of the collective excitation~\cite{Yang2015a,Jing2019}.
+\msection{Entanglement over 22~km field fibers} We first perform a two-node experiment via two-photon interference (TPI)~\cite{Zhao2007}.
+In each node, we create entanglement between polarization of the write-out photon and internal state of the collective excitation via a double-$\Lambda$ scheme (see Supplementary Information for level details).
 The entangled state can be expressed as $(\ket{\uparrow\circlearrowleft}+\ket{\downarrow\circlearrowright})/\sqrt{2}$, where $\ket{\uparrow}$ or $\ket{\downarrow}$ denotes an atomic excitation in $\ket{s}$ or $\ket{s'}$ respectively, and $\ket{\circlearrowleft}$ and $\ket{\circlearrowright}$ denote polarization of the write-out photon.
 To characterize the atom-photon entanglement, we perform quantum state tomography, with the result shown in Fig.~\ref{fig:single}.
-We get a fidelity of $0.932\pm0.040$ for node A and $0.934\pm0.038$ for node B when $\chi=0.019$.
-The two nodes locate in one lab in USTC east campus (N~$31^{\circ}50^{'}6.96^{''}$, E~$117^{\circ}15^{'}52.07^{''}$) as shown in Fig.~\ref{fig:map}a.
+We get a fidelity of 0.930(6) for node A and $0.933(6)$ for node B when $\chi=0.019$.
+The two nodes are located in one lab in USTC east campus (N~$31^{\circ}50^{'}6.96^{''}$, E~$117^{\circ}15^{'}52.07^{''}$) as shown in Fig.~\ref{fig:map}a.
 Once the polarization entanglement is ready, the write-out photon is converted by QFC into telecom band locally.
 Two photons from different nodes are transmitted along two parallel field-deployed commercial fiber channels (11km/channel) from USTC to Hefei Software Park (N~$31^{\circ}51^{'}6.01^{''}$, E~$117^{\circ}11^{'}54.72^{''}$) as shown in Fig.~\ref{fig:map}a.
 Over there, we perform a Bell-state measurement (BSM) by detecting two photons simultaneously with superconducting nanowire single photon detectors (SNSPDs).
 A successful BSM result heraldedly projects the two atomic ensembles into a maximally entangled state

-with a internal sign determined by the result of BSM.
+with a internal sign determined by the measurement outcome of BSM.